livekit/client-sdk-js/.changeset/rare-rivers-collect.md

 'livekit-client': patch
 ---

-Enable nack for audio track only offer wants it
+Enable nack for audio track only if offer wants it